dzylikecode/VSCodeExt-docsify-Preview/README.md

       If you click the button, the vscode will open the corresponding markdown and scroll to the same position.

+- [x] fix: the state of whether sidebar is closed will be reset if you reload the window

 ### 0.2.1

 change the label of menu to "Show Docsify preview to the side"